RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 npx snyk-broker
 ```

-In order to do something meaningful with the snyk broker client you will need to configure and `accept.json` file documented in a section below.
+In order to do something meaningful with the broker client you will need to configure and `accept.json` file documented in a section below.

 To provide the accept.json